PATRICK'S PROJECTS

 Following my research into Collaborative Filtering systems (like Amazon, audioscrobbler, gnod, movielens, etc), I saw that some clear problems with all such systems were their limited functionality and usability.
 This led me to design and build a music recommendation web app that did not require a lengthy user profiling stage to 'learn about their interests' and secondly had the functionality to refine system inputs and navigate the recommendation space.
 Basically I made a music recommender that (instead of just giving recommendations as ultimatums to users) used collaborative filtering to support a music recommendation search engine - so that searching becomes as quick and simple to use as a google search, and returns vastly more navigable and customizable search results than existing recommendation systems.

-I do not have a web host with enough resources to leave the system live, but I can show a couple screenshots of the opening screen and the navigable search results page.
+I haven't yet resurrected the system, but I can show a couple screenshots of the opening screen and the navigable search results page.
 The database of music connections was populated by using the google API's to find music playlists (generated by mp3 playing applications) that had been posted online, and analyzing the artist and track information across the 1,000 or so of them that I could get (over 400,000 individual songs).
-PS - if any college radio station is interested in hosting this system, I'd be very interested in working with you - I've already been in several conversations about such an implementation, but nothing concrete has come out of them.